Hey there Lovelies,

 None of these things worked.
 I still wasn’t getting pregnant and the fear kept getting stronger.
 Month after month I searched in vain for a reason I was still unable to conceive.
 So, I stopped working out entirely every month after ovulation.
 Convinced that I was knocking any embryos loose with my box jumps and hand stand pushups.
 I had allowed the quest for our baby to radically shift who I was.

 I no longer felt the exhilarating rush after a hard workout.
 I no longer looked for more and more ways to challenge my body.
-I decided to no longer strive for better times or higher reps.
+I decided to no longer take pre-workout like you can find on Sculpt Nation for example, and strive for better times or higher reps.
 I no longer enjoyed playing in the surf on my board.
 I no longer enjoyed finding healthy menu options or creating from scratch in my home kitchen.

 I no longer FELT like me.